-Hormone therapy for prostate cancer is treatment to stop the male hormone testosterone from reaching prostate cancer cells in your body.
-Hormone therapy for prostate cancer is also known as androgen deprivation therapy.
+Hormone therapy for prostate cancer is a treatment that stops the male hormone testosterone from being produced or reaching prostate cancer cells.

 Most prostate cancer cells rely on testosterone to help them grow.
-Hormone therapy cuts off the supply of testosterone or stops testosterone from reaching the cancer cells, causing cancer cells to die or to grow more slowly.
+Hormone therapy causes prostate cancer cells to die or to grow more slowly.

 Hormone therapy for prostate cancer may involve medications or possibly surgery to remove the testicles.